Tracking time: advanced

 The time budget feature

-This means that you can allocate a specific amount of time to a task, within which you budget to complete it.
+todo.vu users have the option to set a time budget for certain tasks and projects.
 Many consultants, for example, will quote a price based on the amount of time they think a task will take.

 The time budget can be set from within a task or through the project.